Draylar/no-limits/README.md

 # No Limits

 No Limits is a 1.15 Fabric mod that allows you to configure the max build height of the world.
+Erm..
+I take that back; the current limit is currently hardcoded to 512.
+Config coming soon.

 ### Setup